The past few weeks have wreaked devastation and catastrophic damage, and caused trauma from Houston to Florida, Puerto Rico to Mexico.

-One hundred percent of funds raised through this fund from this point forward will be used to help those impacted by catastrophic flooding and damage caused by Harvey, Irma and future hurricanes in 2017.
+One hundred percent of the money raised through this fund will be used to help those impacted by recent natural disasters including Hurricanes Harvey, Irma and Maria and the earthquakes in Mexico.

 Jewish Federations are there when you need us most.
 Our network of local and international partners enables us to respond quickly and effectively.
 We fund urgently needed basics like food and medicine, and long-term needs like trauma counseling.
 We provide resources to emergency service providers so they can help where they’re most needed.

 The devastation across the Houston region generally and in the Jewish community is on the scale of Katrina in New Orleans.
 With an estimated 2,000 homes flooded and seven major community facilities severely damaged the short, near and long-term needs for the Jewish community are now estimated in excess of $30 million.
 In addition, the small neighboring communities of Galveston and Beaumont/Port Arthur have a number of Jewish families with severely flooded homes.

 The Federation system has raised about $15.5 million -- including more than $21,000 from the Lehigh Valley Jewish community, but more help is desperately needed.
 Donate now.

 A community in action